amos-babu/personal-portfolio/README.md

 ## Features

-- **About Me Section:** A brief introduction about who I am and what I do.
+- **Introduction:** A brief introduction about who I am and what I do.
 - **Projects Showcase:** A detailed display of projects I have worked on, with links to their GitHub repositories.
 - **Contact Form:** Allows visitors to reach out to me directly.
 - **Responsive Design:** Looks great on all devices, from desktops to smartphones.